A Classic Homemade Salad Dressing

 - Spices: add spices like cinnamon, cumin, turmeric, blends like ras el hanout, or any other spices that you think would match well with the salad you’re making.

 - Herbs: finely chopped soft herbs – dill, basil, chives – are easy to mix in and will be good with almost any salad.
-Woody herbs like rosemary and sage don’t work quite as well, but can be added if they’re cooked first.
+Woody herbs like rosemary and sage don’t work quite as well.

 - Other add-ins: try finely grated garlic, hot pepper (fresh or dried flakes), grated ginger, lemon or orange zest, and more.

-If you make this Dijon Mustard Vinaigrette or any other dressing recipes on Occasionally Eggs, please take a moment to rate the recipe and leave a comment below.
+If you make this Dijon Mustard Vinaigrette or any other dips and sauces recipes on Occasionally Eggs, please take a moment to rate the recipe and leave a comment below.
 It’s such a help to others who want to try the recipe.
 For more OE, follow along on Instagram, Facebook, and Pinterest, purchase the Occasionally Eggs cookbook, or subscribe for new posts via email.

 Ingredients